VTQuantMethodsEEB/CatherineHucul/README.md

 Data: PredDataNew.csv

 Hypothesis: Male high chips (alarm calls) are influenced by whether it's a ball ora raccoon, and habitat type.
-Output:
+Output(also in code): Looks like the males chip more often in rural sites rather than in urban sites in response to the raccoon.
+Overall, raccoons caused more chips in general, while ball responded in fewer chips.
+Rural birds alarm called more than urban birds in response to the raccoon, however nothing was significant.

 Hypothesis 2: (That you helped me with) Distance is dictated by the type of mount + the habitat
-Output: Nothing is significantly different - the GLM showed a p value <.7 for all intercepts (Habitat and type of "predator").
+Output: Nothing is significantly different - the GLM showed a p value >.7 for all intercepts (Habitat and type of "predator").

 Results for the likelihood ratio tests and AIC model selection are found in the code (week10_CatherineHucul).
 Overall, the LR test said that the best fit model was the additive model of the distance by habitat and predator (glm(DistanceScore~Habitat+predscore)).
 However the AIC model selection says the null model is the best fit, but only by a little bit (details in the code).

 ##Week 12 - Mixed Models

+Code: week12_CatherineHucul
+Data: PredDataNew.csv

+Ran mixed effect model on hypothesis 2 from last week: Distance is dictated by the type of mount and the habitat with the random effect of either nest id or location (or both).

+Results/AIC showed that either Habitat or the mount type was the best fit for the model.
+The random effects (location or nest id) had no real effect on my data.